kintone/cli-kintone/website/docs/guide/migration/migration-from-js-sdk.md

 ### Manifest File Specification

-cli-kintone's manifest file supports the same format as customize-uploader.
+cli-kintone's manifest file reads every manifest that customize-uploader accepts.
+The reverse does not hold: `permissions` and `allowed_hosts` are specific to cli-kintone, and customize-uploader ignores them.

 ```json
 {